 Information is the lifeblood of every organisation.
 No organisation can exist without Information and it requires quite specific care and attention.
 There is a wide range of elements the Information Keystone includes.

 Information does not always get the respect and attention it deserves.
 Laws regarding personal data has helped shift attention to looking after the Information Keystone in organisations, but that is the tip of the iceberg.
 Your organisation is generating Information every day, but is it accurate, reliable, up-to-date and legal?
-It’s far too easy to stockpile historical Information, especially digital data with seemingly bottom storage in “the cloud”.
+It’s far too easy to stockpile historical Information, especially digital data with seemingly bottomless storage in “the cloud”.
 Information needs thought, care and maintenance – it is also a lot more than invoices, emails and reports.

 For the full Keystone picture, take a look at the Gydeline Guardian.